SnakeskinTpl/gulp-snakeskin/README.md

 Default: `false`

 If the parameter is set to `true` the templates will be converted for using with [React](https://facebook.github.io/react/index.html).
-If React attached as an external script, don't forget to add the external to the WebPack config.

 ### exec